apache/activemq-artemis/docs/user-manual/en/thread-pooling.md

 at three times the number of cores (or hyper-threads) as reported by `
             Runtime.getRuntime().availableProcessors()` for processing
 incoming packets.
-To override this value, you can set the number of threads by specifying the parameter `nio-remoting-threads` in the transport configuration.
-See the ? for more information on this.
+To override this value, you can set the number of threads by specifying the parameter `nioRemotingThreads` in the transport configuration.
+See the [configuring transports](configuring-transports.md) for more information on this.

 There are also a small number of other places where threads are used directly, we'll discuss each in turn.